-A related question which also needs to be considered is whether there is scope under permitted development rights to include an area of hardstanding on the land, for example to provide for ease of access in front of a proposed agricultural building.

-Importation of waste for creation of hardstanding
+- 6.6 A related question which also needs to be considered is whether there is scope under permitted development rights to include an area of hardstanding on the land, for example to provide for ease of access in front of a proposed agricultural building. - 6.7 You must make sure that any area of hardstanding is reasonably required for agriculture on the unit and should be no larger than reasonably necessary to meet the identified need, and that all other requirements of Class A are met.